-42 The expression e meno n, as we remember, corresponds to what was done by al-Karajī, see note 8.
-The appearance of the parallel expression e più n shows that the attribute "subtractivity" was seen to ask for the existence of a corresponding attribute "addivity" - another instance of "symbolic syntax" without "symbolic vocabulary" (or, in a different terminology but with the same meaning, the incipient shaping of the language of algebra be borrowed from Dardi's earlier treatise - influence from which is on the whole totally absent.
-Schemes of this kind must hence have been around in the environment or in the source area for early abbacus algebra before 1340, just as the calculation with formal fractions must have been around before 1328, and the quasi-fractions for monomials before 1334.43 On the whole, this tells us how far the development of algebraic symbolic operations had gone in abbacus algebra in the early fourteenth century - and that all that was taken over from the Maghreb symbolism was the calculation with formal fractions; a very dubious use of the ascending continued fractions; and possibly the idea of presenting radice, cosa and censo by single-letter abbreviations (implemented consistently by Dardi but not broadly, and not necessarily a borrowing).
+As we see, the scheme is very similar to those of Dardi but more rudimentary.
+There is thus no reason to suppose it should be borrowed from Dardi's earlier treatise - influence from which is on the whole totally absent.
+Schemes of this kind must hence have been around in the environment or in the source area for early abbacus algebra before 1340, just as the calculation with formal fractions must have been around before 1328, and the quasi-fractions for monomials before 1334.40 On the whole, this tells us how far the development of algebraic symbolic operations had come in abbacus algebra in the early fourteenth century - and that all that was taken over from the Maghreb symbolism was the calculation with formal fractions; a very dubious use of the ascending continued fractions; and possibly the idea of presenting radice, cosa and censo by single-letter abbreviations (implemented consistently by Dardi but not broadly, and not necessarily a borrowing).

-1.5 The decades around 1400
+The decades around 1400

 The Venetian manuscript Vatican, Vat. lat.
 10488 (Alchune ragione), written in 1424, connects the early phase of abbacus algebra with its own times.
-The manuscript is written by several hands, but clearly as a single project (hands may change in the middle of a page; we should perhaps think of an abbacus master and his assistants).
+The manuscript is written by several hands, but clearly as a single project (hands may change in the middle of a page; we may perhaps think of an abbacus master and his assistants).
 From fol.
+29^v to fol.
+32^r it contains a short introduction to algebra, according to the text written by

+The "equations" from VAT 10488 fol.
+37^r (top) and fol.
+39^v (bottom).

-29^{v} to fol.
-32^{r} it contains a short introduction to algebra, taken from a text written in 1339 by Giovanni di Davizzo, a member of a well-known Florentine abbacist family, see (Ulivi, 2002, pp. 39, 197, 200).
-At first come sign rules and rules for the multiplication of algebraic powers, next a strange section with rules for the division of algebraic powers where "roots" take the place of negative powers:44 then a short section about the arithmetic of roots (including binomials containing roots)45 somehow but indirectly pointing back to al-Karajī; and finally 20 rules for algebraic cases without examples, of which one is false and the rest parallel to those of Jacopo (not borrowed from him but sharing the same source tradition).
-Everywhere, radice is R, but "less", cosa and censo all appear unabbreviated (censo mostly as zenso, which cannot have been the Florentine Giovanni's spelling).
+Giovanni di Davizzo (a member of a well-known Florentine abbacist family, see [Ulivi 2002: 39, 197, 200]) in 1339.
+At first come sign rules and rules for the multiplication of algebraic powers, next a strange section with rules for the division of algebraic powers where roots take the place of negative powers;41 then a short section about the arithmetic of roots (including binomials containing roots)42 somehow but indirectly pointing back to al-Karajī: and finally 20 rules for algebraic cases without examples, of which one is false and the rest parallel to those of Jacopo (not borrowed from him but sharing his source tradition).
+Everywhere, radice appears as \mathbf{R} , but "less", cosa and censo all appear unabbreviated (censo mostly as zenso, which cannot have been the Florentine Giovanni's spelling).